captain-majid/CoachAI/README.md

 # Features in-replay::movie_camera:
 - Showing the # of units/buildings & the types of tech/upgrade for each player (just select any player's unit to display the infos).
-- Showing the replay duration beforehand, and also the replay name, date, game title, game type and the map used.
+- Showing the replay duration beforehand, and also the replay name, date/time in UTC (+/- your own Time Zone), game title, game type and the map used.
 - Showing each unit order and drawing a line to the order target if there is a target.
 - Recording each player Bo.
 Only the 6th worker is logged for each player to see his split skill, for more info see replayLogUnitsFor/replayLogSupplyFor in the json file.
 - Easily distinguishing which players against which on team replays, (even SC:R doesn't has this !, maybe time to write some code lazy Blizzard ?)